-When sailing over choppy waters, a skeg can potentially take some of the work out of paddling and make the overall kayaking experience smoother.
+While sailing over choppy waters, a skeg can potentially take some of the work out of paddling and make the overall kayaking experience smoother.

-So, What Purpose Does A Skeg Serve?
-How Important Is A Skeg?
+What Purpose Does A Skeg Serve?

 A Skeg helps to anchor the stern (the rear end) of your vessel which makes it easier to control the heading of the kayak and keeps it moving straight ahead.
 This becomes very useful when you’re paddling on open waters or when strong winds are blowing.